zio/zio-http/docs/concepts/client.md

 ### Client Configuration (Optional):

-- Fine-tune the client's behavior with a `ZClient.Config` object:
+- Fine-tune the client's behaviour with a `ZClient.Config` object:
   - Set request timeouts to prevent waiting indefinitely for a response
   - Control whether to follow redirects automatically
   - Configure SSL settings for secure communication